atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/how-to-find-outliers-with-sql.md

 ORDER BY age
 ```

-Here’s what a sample query could look like.
+Here’s what a sample output could look like.

 ![Sample of query sorted by age](/assets/images/how-to-teach-people-sql/appendix/outliers/outliers_1.png)

 By sorting we can easily identify anomalies within the data.
-We don’t expect any of our friends to have an age of 1, so this outlier is likely an error.
+We don’t expect any of our friends to have an age of 1 or 999, so these outliers are likely an error.
 Because this is a small dataset, we can also view the final lines in our results.
-An age of 999 is not a possible value for the age of our friends, and we can see that we have a missing value.

 If we had a larger dataset but wanted to quickly view the end of our data, we could do so by adding DESC to our ORDER BY statement.